Introduction

 with real values.

-The first step is to connect to your Ubuntu instance and update it.
+The first step is to connect to your host VM and update it.
 If

 you are connecting via SSH, ensure that the machine you are using is